 Depending on your situation, you may or may not have stairs in your home.
 If you do, however, this space can work wonders for your home’s storage space.
-The space under the stairs often times goes unused, simply because it’s an eyesore to look at.
+The space under the stairs oftentimes goes unused, simply because it’s an eyesore to look at.
 Nobody wants to shove a bunch of boxes under their steps, but if you can take advantage of this area, while also making it look good, it can be a tremendous resource.

 Storage Friendly Furniture

-There are dozens of manufacturers that produce storage friendly, multipurpose furniture to help you design your small space.
+There are dozens of manufacturers that produce storage-friendly, multipurpose furniture to help you design your small space.
 Benches, couches and even beds can be manufactured to include extra storage space, which may be resourceful if you’re in a confined space.

 Lights, Color & Design Illusions

-Many design savvy people will tell you that when designing a smaller space, it’s important to work with a lighter color palette.
+Many design-savvy people will tell you that when designing a smaller space, it’s important to work with a lighter color palette.
 This isn’t necessarily true, but there is truth in the idea.
 Lighter colors reflect light better than darker hues, and for that reason it makes your space seem larger than it actually is.
 More important than using lighter colors, is keeping your color scheme simple.

 Windows are a huge part of keeping your home looking spacious.
 They allow light into your home and open up the aesthetic of your place.
 They also allow the human eye to look further than the wall space is confined to.
-Rethink traditional windows and consider floor to ceiling windows or frameless sliding glass walls.
+Rethink traditional windows and consider floor-to-ceiling windows or frameless sliding glass walls.
 Your gaze will move farther than your walls, adding an expansive illusion to your small home space.

-Similarly to windows, mirrors can appear to extend the line of sight, making the space appear larger and deeper than what it is in reality.
+Similar to windows, mirrors can appear to extend the line of sight, making the space appear larger and deeper than what it is in reality.
 Mirrors also reflect light, making your design space look and feel brighter and more open.

 Glass Walls and Panels